Back to top

 28. Painful Periods

-At times, in the perimenopause, estrogen levels may be higher than usual and elevated estrogen can lead to higher levels of prostaglandins, causing more intense menstrual cramps and contributing to conditions like endometriosis.
+At times, in the perimenopause, changes in hormone levels can lead to higher levels of prostaglandins, causing more intense menstrual cramps.

 29. Gum and Dental Issues